njugTumz/kyosk-front-end/README.md

 ### CI/CD Pipeline Explanation
 1. **The CI/CD pipeline is automated with GitHub Actions.**
-2. **On every push or pull request to the main branch, the app is automatically built into a Docker image and pushed to GitHub Container Registry.**
+2. **On every push or pull request to the main branch, the app is automatically built into a Docker image and pushed to Docker Container Registry.**

 ### Assumptions & Challenges
 The app was kept simple for quick deployment and focus on DevOps tasks.